Computer-Programming-B/MicrobitAnimalTracker/README.md

 ----------
 1. Add `import radio` to the top of your program
 2. Add `radio.on()` and `radio.config(group = `*some number*`)` before the `while True:`.
 For the group number, choose a number between 0 and 255
 3. Inside of the `while True:` write an `if` statement using `pin0.read_analog()` to detect when the pressure switch is closed.
 The reading will be between 0 and 1027.
+If the switch is closed, the reading will be a low number.
+If the switch is open, the reading will be a high number.
 If the switch is closed, send a message using `radio.send("a message")`

 Write the receiving code on the other micro:bit
 ----------